-10-44 years
+Buildings and building improvements 10-44 years

-5-15 years
+Leasehold improvements 5-15 years

-10-50 years
+Parking garages and lots 10-50 years

-5-20 years
+Furniture and equipment 5-20 years

-5-7 years
+Vehicles 5-7 years

 Normal maintenance and repairs are charged to operations as incurred.
 Renewals and betterments are capitalized and depreciated based upon the expected life of such improvements.
 Amortization of assets under capital lease has been included as part of depreciation expense.